-There’s no question that photo books make beautiful holiday presents—to hold your favorite moments in your hand, beautifully printed and carefully curated, makes a gift you can enjoy not only year-round, but for years on end.
-The trouble is that it’s hard to know where to start when you do sit down to make this spectacular gift.
-If you’re looking to create a photo book for a holiday gift, don’t worry!
-Use one of these ideas to spark your own custom book, and then try some of the design tips to make it something you love!
+There’s no question that photo books make beautiful presents—to hold your favorite moments in your hand, beautifully printed and carefully curated, makes a gift you can enjoy not only year-round but for years on end.
+If you’re looking to create a spectacular photo book gift for the holidays or any occasion, don’t worry.
+Use one of these ideas to spark your project, and then try some of the design tips to make it something you love.

 Wherever there’s a milestone, personal or professional, there’s a camera.
 From First Communions to big promotions, from drivers’ licenses to graduations, from the first 5k to the full 26.2 miles, life is full of big moments.
-A photo book of those big moments in growing up, in a relationship, or in a career makes a monumental gift.
+A photo book of those memorable times growing up, in a relationship, or in a career makes a monumental gift.

 Did you take a trip with someone?
-Whether the adventure was recent or in years past, retelling the tale of the trip through your collected photos is a gift that’s twofold—a beautiful book AND the chance to travel back.
+Whether the adventure was recent or in years past, retelling the tale of a favorite journey through your collected photos is a gift that’s twofold—a beautiful travel photo book AND the chance to travel back.